 We have received fast track designation for GRANITE for the treatment of colorectal cancer, and we may seek such designation for some or all of our other product candidates.
 If a drug or biologic, in our case, is intended for the treatment of a serious or life-threatening disease or condition and the biologic demonstrates the potential to address unmet medical needs for this disease or condition, the biologic sponsor may apply for FDA fast track designation.
-The sponsor of a fast track product candidate has opportunities for more frequent interactions with the applicable FDA review team during product development; and, once a BLA is submitted, the product candidate may be eligible for priority review.
+The sponsor of a fast-track product candidate has opportunities for more frequent interactions with the applicable FDA review team during product development; and, once a BLA is submitted, the product candidate may be eligible for priority review.
 A fast track product candidate may also be eligible for rolling review, where the FDA may consider for review sections of the BLA on a rolling basis before the complete application is submitted, if the sponsor provides a schedule for the submission of the sections of the BLA, the FDA agrees to accept sections of the BLA and determines that the schedule is acceptable, and the sponsor pays any required user fees upon submission of the first section of the BLA.
 The FDA has broad discretion whether or not to grant this designation.
 Even if we believe a particular product candidate is eligible for this designation, we cannot guarantee that the FDA would grant it.
 Even if we do receive fast track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.

-Some of our product candidates may require a pediatric development, which may delay our regulatory approvals and ultimately our commercial licensure.
+Some of our product candidates may require pediatric development, which may delay our regulatory approvals and ultimately our commercial licensure.

 The RACE for Children Act enacted in the U.S. in August 2017 and the European Pediatric Regulation implemented in 2007 as well as similar legislation in the UK may require us to develop our products in pediatric cancer patients.
 Pediatric cancers are rare, mutational burden is usually low in pediatric tumors and our approach may not be suited for children with cancer, or it may be difficult and slow to accrue children with cancers in our clinical trials.
 We may incur delays in meeting potential regulatory obligations or require additional investments to fulfill our regulatory commitments, and ultimately may be found incompliant if we cannot deliver pediatric data within the agreed timelines.
 This could lead to delays in regulatory approval and ultimately commercial licensure of our GRANITE or SLATE products.
+On April 26, 2023, the European Commission published new proposed legislation which, if adopted by the European Parliament and the Council of Ministers, will introduce additional requirements in the EU.
+The legislative procedure is not expected to conclude before 2024/2025 at the earliest.